Kanowit: Attractions and recreational spots

 The town center consists of three streets of 1930s vintage Chinese shophouses, near the waterfront.
 A few new shophouses have been built.
-Kanowit have a dry and wet market, offering local vegetables, meats and handicrafts.
+Kanowit has a dry and wet market, offering local vegetables, meats and handicrafts.
 The market opens everyday from 7am till 12 noon.
-The biggest supermarket is Hock Tong Seng.
 During periods of celebration, the local karaoke can often be heard from far away with the pounding basslines of 80s hits in English, Malay and Chinese.

 The best sight seeing can be had by walking along the riverside from town or up the Telecom Hill or Bukit Memaluh Hill.